verrazzano/docs/content/en/docs/guides/lift-and-shift/lift-and-shift.md

 As noted previously, moving a production environment to Verrazzano would require migrating the data as well.
 While data migration is beyond the scope of this guide, we will still need to include a MySQL instance to be deployed with the application in the Verrazzano environment.

- To do so, we need to first create the Verrazzano components by applying the [mysql-oam.yaml](../mysql-oam.yaml) in the `tododomain` namespace.
-The Verrazzano components will be deployed as Kubernetes objects when the To Do List application is deployed by applying the `vz-application.yaml` file is applied in the next step.
+To do so, first, we need to create the Verrazzano components for MySQL by applying the [mysql-oam.yaml](../mysql-oam.yaml) in the `tododomain` namespace.
+The components will be deployed as Kubernetes objects when the ToDo List application is deployed by applying the vz-application.yaml file in the next step.

 * Download the [mysql-oam.yaml](../mysql-oam.yaml) file.